WD-Leong/NLP-Seq-CNN/README.md

-# NLP Generative Pre-Training (GPT) Model
+# NLP Language Model using 1D Dilated Causal Convolutional Networks
-This repository includes the codes that I have modified for the GPT model, following the publication of [Open AI's GPT Model](https://openai.com/blog/better-language-models/).
-In particular, the changes include (i) the addition of a learnt positional embedding vector in each layer and (ii) the addition of a residual connection between the input embedding and the output embedding layer.
+This repository includes the codes that I explored for language modelling using a 1D Dilated Causal Convolutional Networks.
+It is inspired from the [WaveNet Model](https://deepmind.com/blog/article/wavenet-generative-model-raw-audio), which I modified and applied to the Language Modelling task.

-This repository includes a code to train the data on the [Movie Dialogue](https://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html) dataset, where the preparation of the data follows this [script](https://github.com/suriyadeepan/datasets/blob/master/seq2seq/cornell_movie_corpus/scripts/prepare_data.py) closely.
+This repository includes a code to train the data on the [Reddit Jokes](https://github.com/taivop/joke-dataset) dataset.